FarronF/limerick-council-meetings/meetings/2020/10/13-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 8th September 2020.md

 Elected Members of Limerick City and County Council to come together and support

 Shannon Airport.
-Councillor Sheahan proposed the Mayor of Limerick City and County--- 8
+Councillor Sheahan proposed the Mayor of Limerick City and County
+---
+8

 Council engage with his opposite number in Clare County Council and Tipperary County